 - When to dispose of the particular data.

 A retention policy is crucial for businesses of every size.
 It helps you manage your data and backups, allowing you to control your records’ growth.
-Not having this policy will, at the very least, result in you spending lots of money on the storage for unnecessary files.
+Not having this policy will, at the very least, result in you spending lots of money on the storage of unnecessary files.
 In the worst-case scenario, not having a retention policy may lead you to break the law by not keeping some data long enough or keeping it for no good reason.

 Also, a thorough backup retention policy helps you to quickly find the information you need so you can restore it or present it as evidence in a legal case.